 Although handsets are set to be the biggest area of growth in consumer electronics in Iran, limited 3G service means an immediate surge in high end smartphone sales is unlikely.
 Tamin Telecom is Iran's smallest mobile operator, having only launched commercial services in 2011, yet it had exclusive rights to offer 3G services until September 2014.
-MCI and MTN Irancell, the country's two major operators, with a combined market share of almost 99%, are still operating on 2G EDGE and GPRS networks with maximum download speeds of 60Kbps.
-Most high end smartphones use nano-SIMs and BMI believes MCI and Irancell will probably not adopt nano-SIM technology on their networks until they can launch 3G services.
-We expect increasing uptake of 3G services as infrastructure growth allows wider coverage.
+MTN Irancell was the second operator to launch 3G services in August 2014, and it followed suit by launching the country's first 4G network in December 2014.
+MCI, with the State as its main stakeholder, has not been given authorisation yet to launch advanced data networks, despite its plans to migrate customers onto these networks.
+BMI believes the reason for the lack of approval might be due to political tensions, as many conservative scholars have strongly argues against 3G networks, and even issued a fatwa when RighTel won the exclusive rights to launch 3G services.
+However, with MTN focusing on increasing the number of data subscribers, we expect coverage and uptake to grow in the coming years.